Blue-Beaker/mte_patches/README.md

 ### Biomes O Plenty
 #### Connection Timeout
 Add a timeout when it's retrieving trail info, prevent it from freezing the loading progress forever on a lossy internet connection.

+### BuildCraft
+#### Item Pipe Accepts Ejection
+Allows BuildCraft item pipes to accept items ejected from vanilla hoppers and machines from other mods.